gvwilson/thirdbit/teaching/practices.md

 green.
 These can be held up for voting, but their real use is as status flags.
-If someone has completed an exercise and wants it checked, they put the green sticky note on their laptop; if they run into a problem and need help, the put up the red one.
+If someone has completed an exercise and wants it checked, they put the green sticky note on their laptop; if they run into a problem and need help, they put up the red one.
 This is better than having people raise their hands because:

 *   it's more discreet (which means they're more likely to actually do